MicrosoftDocs/microsoft-academic-services/academic-services/knowledge-exploration-service/reference-makes-command-line-tool.md

 `--OrderBy`

 Name of the entity attribute to use for sorting/ordering the entities in the result set.
 By default, entities are sorted by descending entity weight (static rank).
-Defaults to "weight"

 `--OrderByDescending`